-The Lord's Supper is the partaking of the bread and wine/juice, memorializing the death of Jesus in which his body (bread) was broken and his blood (wine/juice) poured out for us on the cross.
+The Lord's Supper is the partaking of the bread and wine/juice, memorializing the death of Jesus in which his body (bread) was broken and his blood (wine/juice) was poured out for us on the cross.
 It is a symbol of his crucifixion.
 It is an act of obedience that Jesus commands of anybody who has put their faith in him.
-There is no prescription as to how often the church should observe the Lords Supper.
+There is no biblical prescription as to how often the church should observe the Lords Supper.
+Frequency is not a representation of how important Jesus' death is to a church or a believer.
 The Lords Supper does not make a person right with God.
 Like baptism, it is an outward symbol of an inward faith in Jesus Christ.

 Matthew 3:13-17; 26:26-30; 28:19-20; Mark 1:9-11; 14:22-26; Luke 3:21-22; 22:19-20; John 3:23; Acts 2:41-42; 8:35-39; 16:30-33; 20:7; Romans 6:3-5; 1 Corinthians 10:16,21; 11:23-29; Colossians 2:12.